 The membership of the CJC consists of three judges appointed by the Supreme Judicial Court, three lawyers appointed by the Chief Justice of the Trial Court, and three lay (non-attorney) members appointed by the Governor.

 Kathleen M. O'Donnell, Esquire was appointed to the Commission in 2014.
+She became Vice Chair of the Commission in November of 2018.
 Ms. O'Donnell has her own law practice, O'Donnell Law Firm, where she concentrates her practice in all aspects of personal injury litigation.
 Ms. O'Donnell is a past President of the Massachusetts Bar Association (2004-2005), the Massachusetts Academy of Trial Attorneys (1995-1996), and the Greater Lowell Bar Association (1990-1991).
 Ms. O'Donnell also served as Vice President of Massachusetts Continuing Legal Education, Inc. from 2002-2003 and has served on its Board of Directors continuously since 1998.
 She was listed by the Massachusetts Lawyer's Weekly in 1995 as one of the top ten lawyers in Massachusetts and in 1997 as one of the twenty-five most influential lawyers in Massachusetts between 1972 and 1997.

 In 2000, the National Law Journal named Ms. O'Donnell one of the twelve most influential lawyers in Massachusetts.
 In 1996 and 1997 the American Association of Justice (an organization with 60,000 members) awarded her the prestigious Weidemann Wysocki Citation of Excellence for her commitment to the civil justice system.
 She has been listed by Boston Magazine as a Massachusetts Super Lawyer since 2004 in the category of Best of Boston Personal Injury.
 Ms. O'Donnell was the first woman elected as a member of the Massachusetts Chapter of the American Board of Trial Advocates and she has been listed consistently in Who's Who in America, Who's Who in American Law, Who's Who of American Women, and Who's Who in the East.
 Ms. O'Donnell's peers have given her the highest rating established by Martindale Hubbell's Legal Directory.
 This rating is only given to lawyers and law firms which are considered to have a very high to pre-eminent legal ability and who are thought to embrace very high professional standards.
 Ms. O'Donnell is a frequent presenter or lecturer on personal injury litigation and automobile insurance policy and law.
 Ms. O'Donnell graduated magna cum laude from Wheaton College and cum laude from Suffolk University Law School.